gitlabhq/omnibus-gitlab/doc/settings/database.md

 correct executables by running both the [backup][rake-backup] and [restore][rake-restore] tasks.

+## Omnibus MySQL special notes

+MySQL in Omnibus is only supported in GitLab Enterprise Edition.
+The MySQL server itself is _not_ shipped with Omnibus.

+Make sure that GitLab's MySQL database collation is UTF-8, otherwise you could hit [collation issues][ee-245].
+See ['Set MySQL collation to UTF-8'] (#set-mysql-collation-to-utf-8) to fix any relevant errors.

 ## Using a MySQL database management server (Enterprise Edition only)

 _**Important note:**